This site is provided and sponsored by

 (Mt.
 Brown Hut looking South: Photo Andrew Buglass 2010)

 Mt.
-Brown Hut is the maintain-by-community initiative
+Brown Hut is a community initiative

-of Eddie Newman and Julia Bradshaw of Hokitika.
+undertaken by Eddie Newman and Julia Bradshaw of Hokitika.
 The Hut began its life as

 Lower Arahura Hut in the valley of the same name, and spent its first 50 years there.